 - Don’t punish your cat for meowing.
 Punishing your cat for meowing isn’t kind or effective.
 Dr. Liz Bales advises to never hit your cat, yell at your cat, or spray her with water.
 These techniques don’t work and will make your cat scared of you.
 Getting to the root of the problem is always the best course of action.

-- Do talk to your vet.
-If you can’t figure out what your cat needs or wants, it’s time to have a conversation with your vet.
+- Do talk to your veterinarian.
+If you can’t figure out what your cat needs or wants, it’s time to have a conversation with your veterinarian.
 Your kitty may have a health concern that needs to be addressed.
 Don’t put this off — cats are great at hiding illness, so if you so much as have a hint of suspicion there’s a health issue, see the vet.

 - Don’t reward bad behavior.
 If it’s excessive attention that your cat is seeking, don’t give in to her every want.
-Dr. Bales says, “If you know your cat is healthy and safe, their needs are met, and your cat is meowing for something you don’t want to give – like endless treats.
-Don’t give in.
+Dr. Bales says, “If you know your cat is healthy and safe, their needs are met, and your cat is meowing for something you don’t want to give – like endless treats – don’t give in.
 If you give in, you have told your cat that endless meowing works and they will just keep doing it.”
 Rather, focus on good behavior.
 Reward her with attention when she’s been calm and quiet.
 Your kitty will catch on to what you respond to.

-- Do make sure your kitty has a smart set up for feeding time.
+- Do make sure your kitty has a smart setup for feeding time.
 If you want to provide a mentally and physically stimulating meal time (healthiest for your cat), you can use Doc & Phoebe’s Indoor Hunting Cat Feeder.
 Make your cat work for her food!
-For her, it won’t be work, it will be more like play because her natural instincts to hunt, pounce and play will engage!
+For her, it won’t be work, it will be more like play because her natural instincts to hunt, pounce, and play will engage!
 You also need to ensure your kitty has enough water and feels encouraged to drink.

 Above all, we want our pets to be healthy and happy.
 Taking the time to address concerns with our pets will lengthen and add joy to their lives.
 Certainly, that’s something we all want for our beloved animals!